benmarwick/killedbypolice/README.md

 ![](README-unnamed-chunk-2-1.png)

-Of the three ethnic groups that make up most of the deaths, black and Latino people tend to be younger than white people when they are killed by police.
+Of the three ethnic groups that make up most of the deaths, Black and Latino people tend to be younger than White people when they are killed by police.

 ``` r
 kbp2013_2017 %>%